-In this section, we consider the nonsingularity of Clarke's generalized Jacobian of the mapping $R$ defined in \eqref{eq:kkt-generalized-equation} at the corresponding solution point.
-We begin by introducing the fundamental definition of the strong regularity. \begin{definition} Let $\bar{x}$ be a solution of the generalized equation \eqref{eq:generalized-equation}.
-It is said that $\bar{x}$ is a strongly regular solution of the generalized equation \eqref{eq:generalized-equation} if there exist neighborhoods $\mathbb{U}$ of $\bar{x}$ and $\mathbb{V}$ of $0\in\mathcal{R}^{t}$ such that for every $\delta\in\mathbb{V}$, the linearized generalized equation
+In this section, we explore equivalent characterizations for the nonsingularity of Clarke's generalized Jacobian of the mapping $R$ defined in \eqref{eq:kkt-generalized-equation} at a solution point.
+Recall the fundamental definition of strong regularity. \begin{definition} Let $\bar{x}$ be a solution to the generalized equation \eqref{eq:generalized-equation}.
+It is said that $\bar{x}$ is a strongly regular solution of the generalized equation \eqref{eq:generalized-equation} if there exist neighborhoods $\mathcal{U}$ of $\bar{x}$ and $\mathcal{V}$ of the origin such that for every $\delta\in\mathcal{V}$, the linearized generalized equation

-admits a unique solution $\xi(\delta)$ in $\mathbb{U}$, and the mapping $\xi:\mathbb{V}\rightarrow\mathbb{U}$ is Lipschitz continuous. \end{definition}
+admits a unique solution $\xi(\delta)$ in $\mathcal{U}$, and the mapping $\xi:\mathcal{V}\rightarrow\mathcal{U}$ is Lipschitz continuous. \end{definition}